Privacy & cookies policy

 Contact details

-If you have any questions about this Policy or our privacy practices, please contact our DPO at: Emily.Henderson@Continuum.Partners
+If you have any questions about this Policy or our privacy practices, please email enquiries@continuum.partners or write to Continuum at FAO: Karen Harte, Becket House, 36 Old Jewry,

-You have the right to make a complaint at any time to the Information Commissioner's Office ("ICO"), the UK regulator for data protection issues (www.ico.org.uk).
+You have the right to make a complaint at any time to the ICO, the UK regulator for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO, so please contact us in the first instance.

 Changes to the Policy and your duty to inform us of changes

 We keep our Policy under regular review.
 Updates will be made from time to time and will be effective on posting to Continuum’s website.
-This version was last updated on 9 May 2023.
+This version was last updated in September 2025.

 Third-party links